If you want to learn the guitar and reach an advanced and/or professional level of playing, it is good to know that you’re in for a long term game.

 We were all hard up in money so we considered selling some gear we weren’t using.

-What I did have instead was hundreds of guitar books, DVD’s and magazines.
+What I did have instead were hundreds of guitar books, DVD’s and magazines.

 All my life I had been investing in educating myself and unlike acquiring gear, that’s something that stays with you forever.